 Symptoms Of High pH In Fish Tank

 There are several symptoms of high pH in a fish tank.
-A pH of 8.5 or higher is considered too high for most fish tanks and signals high levels of alkalinity.
+A pH of 8.5 or higher is considered too high for most fish tanks and signals high alkalinity levels.

 Some of the most common symptoms of a high pH are:

-- High levels of toxic ammonia – A ammonia build-up can be very toxic to fish, good bacteria, and plant life.
-Ammonia should not be confused with ammonium which is a symptom of a low pH.
+- High levels of toxic ammonia – Ammonia build-up can be very toxic to fish, good bacteria, and plant life.
+Ammonia should not be confused with ammonium, a symptom of a low pH.
 Ammonium is not considered toxic to fish.

 - pH shock – pH shock typically occurs if pH changes suddenly.
 Symptoms may include general illness, loss of appetite, and sudden death.

-- Fish seeming irritable – Twitchy fish jumping, scratching, shimmying, or just acting out of character can be caused by high pH.
-The skin irritation caused by excessive alkaline in the water can cause discomfort and, in worst cases, skin infections.
+- Fish seeming irritable – Twitchy fish jumping, scratching, shimmying, or acting out of character can be caused by high pH.
+The skin irritation caused by highly alkaline water can cause discomfort and, in the worst cases, skin infections.

 - Algae growth – Algae will thrive in alkaline-rich environments.
 Algae will thrive most at a pH between 8.2 and 8.7.
-Green algae are most common, causing green water, and also making your fish tank water cloudy, covering the glass until it is difficult to see your fish.
+Green algae are most common, causing green cloudy water, covering the glass until it is difficult to see your fish.